tsvbits/tsvbits.github.io/src/pages/2021/multidisk/index.md

 ### Drive View page

-Also simple as it is:
+Also it is simple as it is:

 ```typescript
 import { useRouter } from "next/router";